jakobnissen/jakobnissen.github.io/posts/badjulia.md

 And this was for small scripts.
 I can only imagine the productivity boots that static analysis gives you for larger projects when you can safely refactor, because you know immediately if you do something wrong.

 Back to Julia: It lies somewhere in between Python and Rust in terms of static analysis and safety.
 You _can_ add type annotations to your functions, but the errors still only appear at runtime, and it's generally considered un-idiomatic to use too many type annotations.
 [Linting](https://github.com/julia-vscode/StaticLint.jl) and [static analysis](https://github.com/aviatesk/JET.jl) for Julia are slowly appearing and improving, but compared to Rust they catch just a small fraction of errors.
-When writing generic package code where types are mostly indeterminate until runtime, they are close to useless.
+When writing generic package code where types are mostly indeterminate until runtime, they can't do much type analysis.

 Another issue with static analysis in Julia is that, because writing un-inferrable code is a completely valid (if ineffient) coding style, there is a lot of code that simply can't be statically analysed.
 Similarly, you can have a Julia package whose dynamic style causes tonnes of "issues" according to the static analyzer, which nonetheless work fine.
 If your package depends on such a package, your static analysis will be flooded with false positives originating from the third-party code.